martinthomson/sup-ai/draft-thomson-aipref-sup.md

 An extension is defined for this format to allow for carrying simple usage preference strings.
-A rule name of "usage-pref" is added to each group, appearing between the `startgroupline` and `rule` lines as follows:
+A rule name of "usage" is added to each group, appearing between the `startgroupline` and `rule` lines as follows:

 ~~~abnf